zizekuros/ungry/README.md

 This is a simple shopping list app built with [Bolt.new](https://bolt.new), a no-code AI tool for creating apps.
 It allows users to create and share shopping lists with friends.

 ## Why?
-I’m just experimenting with Bolt.new and testing out its capabilities.
+I'm just experimenting with Bolt.new and testing out its capabilities.
 The goal is to create an alternative to **Hungry**, which is shutting down on **March 31**.

 ## Features
 - User registration